davidlesicnik/mobilelogger/README.md

 - `lib/main.dart`: Entry point of the application.
 - `lib/login.dart`: Contains the login screen and authentication logic.
 - `lib/homepage.dart`: Contains the home screen displaying the list of vehicles.
+- `lib/vehicledetail.dart`: Contains the vehicle detail screen displaying records for a selected vehicle.
+- `lib/vehicle.dart`: Defines the `Car` class used to represent vehicle data.
+- `lib/records_models.dart`: Defines the record models used to represent various types of records.

 ## Dependencies